arunkrishpsg/psgintern2018/README.md

 For the return trip too, a similar approach can be followed.

 DO NOT have to implement any login screen as the system will leverage the single-sign-on server.

+## Procedure to upload your solution
+Create a github account and add your individual source code in that repository.
+Send us an email to support@psgsoftwaretechnologies.com wih the link to your github repository along with your roll number and name.